colin-dumitru/colin-dumitru.github.io/_posts/2014-12-28-functional_operations_in_es6.md

 # For comprehension

 Unlike Arrow functions, the new "For" syntax introduced with ES6 is just syntactic sugar over function calls.
+The "for" statement can be replaced with a "foreach" method call, and the "if" statement with a method call to "filter".

 **syntax**
 {% highlight text %}